-Transparency and timely response to internal audit requests is key to support Internal Audit's role in helping management identify gaps and improve effectiveness of risk management, control, and governance processes.
+- Transparency and timely response to internal audit requests are key to supporting Internal Audit's role in helping management identify gaps and improve effectiveness of risk management, control, and governance activities. - Contact Internal Audit or the Law Department if you receive requests for internal audit reports or workpapers so appropriate documents can be reviewed and prepared.